ZHAW-Infosec-Research-Group/DIMBA/README.md

 7. Choose a **APK Destination Folder**.
 The **Build Type** should be set to **release**.
 You can set the **Signature Version** to **V1**
 8. Click **Finish**.
 You should now have a signed APK in /DIBA\_app/app/release/.
 You can now install the APK as described in the **App Installation** Section.

-Note: the same instructions can be used to build DIBA\_exploit app.
+Note: he same instructions can be used to build DIBA\_exploit app.

 ### Building the server
 1. Install Maven (suggested version 3.5.4)